oracle/fmw-kubernetes/docs-source/content/oam/manage-oam-domains/wlst-admin-operations.md

 wls:/accessinfra/domainRuntime/>
 ```

-Verify that `TRACE:32` log level is set by connecting to the AdminServer and viewing the logs:
+Verify that `TRACE:32` log level is set by connecting to the Administration Server and viewing the logs:

 ```bash
 $ kubectl exec -it accessinfra-adminserver -n accessns -- /bin/bash